 I head up the team at INK Research and edit the daily Morning INK and weekly Market INK reports.
 INK stands for Insider News and Knowledge.
 All ideas subject to our disclaimer available on our INK Research website.

 Dan has been active in finance, strategy & business building for more than two decades.
 He has focused on technology & media for most of that time.
-His notes are here & in his book, The Age of Convergence (2013).
+His notes are here & in his book, "Tools for a New Trade"

 I'm a trader who avoids the noise, manages risk, using weekly bars.
 I offer no predictions, only serious long term trades.
 What else is there?